Credit card 101: Applying for a credit card as a college student

 Apply for a traditional card

-Traditional credit cards have many upsides however Congress made it harder for college students to get a conventional card when they passed the 2009 Credit CARD (Card Accountability, Responsibility and Disclosure) Act.
+Traditional credit cards can have many upsides.
+Congress aimed to add protections for consumers by enacting the 2009 Credit CARD (Card Accountability, Responsibility and Disclosure) Act.

-The act requires that people under 21 can only get a credit card if they:
+The act stipulates that people under 21 can only get a credit card if they:

 If you can show that you have sufficient income or a trusted co-signer, a traditional credit card may be a good choice for you.